Navy vs. Memphis prediction, odds: 2025 Thanksgiving college football picks

 The Navy Midshipmen look to keep their AAC titles hopes alive when they battle the Memphis Tigers in the only FBS game on the college football Thanksgiving schedule.
 Navy is coming off a 41-38 win over South Florida in Week 13, while Memphis dropped a 31-27 decision to East Carolina.
 The Midshipmen (8-2, 6-1 AAC), who are tied for first in the league, are 2-2 on the road this season.
 The Tigers (8-3, 4-3 AAC), who are tied for sixth in the conference, are 4-1 on their home field.

-Kickoff from Simmons Bank Liberty Stadium in Memphis, is at 7:30 p.m.
+Kickoff from Simmons Bank Liberty Stadium in Memphis, Tenn., is at 7:30 p.m.
 ET.
-Memphis leads the all-time series 6-4.
+Memphis leads the all-time series 6-4, though Navy won last year's meeting, 56-44.
 The Tigers are 3.5-point favorites in the latest Navy vs. Memphis odds, while the over/under for total points scored is 58.5.
+Memphis is at -171 (risk $171 to win $100) on the money line, with Navy priced at +142 (risk $100 to win $142).
 Before making any Memphis vs. Navy picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins + 3 months of NBA League Pass: